pyrddlgym-project/pyRDDLGym/docs/jax.rst

 The full list of settings that can be specified in the configuration files are as follows:

+.. collapse:: Possible settings for ``[Model]`` section

     .. list-table:: ``[Model]``
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
       * - logic
         - Type of ``core.logic.FuzzyLogic``, how expressions are relaxed
       * - logic_kwargs
         - kwargs to pass to logic object constructor
       * - complement
         - Type of ``core.logic.Complement``, how logical complement is relaxed
       * - complement_kwargs
         - kwargs to pass to complement object constructor
       * - comparison
         - Type of ``core.logic.SigmoidComparison``, how comparisons are relaxed
       * - comparison_kwargs
         - kwargs to pass to comparison object constructor
       * - control
         - Type of ``core.logic.ControlFlow``, how comparisons are relaxed
       * - control_kwargs
         - kwargs to pass to control flow object constructor
       * - rounding
         - Type of ``core.logic.Rounding``, how to round float to int values
       * - rounding_kwargs
         - kwargs to pass to rounding object constructor
       * - sampling
         - Type of ``core.logic.RandomSampling``, how to sample discrete distributions
       * - sampling_kwargs
         - kwargs to pass to sampling object constructor (see table below for default options)
       * - tnorm
         - Type of ``core.logic.TNorm``, how logical expressions are relaxed
       * - tnorm_kwargs
         - kwargs to pass to tnorm object constructor

+.. collapse:: Possible settings for ``sampling_kwargs`` in ``[Model]`` section for ``SoftRandomSampling``

     .. list-table:: ``sampling_kwargs`` in ``[Model]`` for ``SoftRandomSampling``
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
       * - bernoulli_gumbel_softmax
         - Whether to use Gumbel-Softmax for Bernoulli relaxation
       * - binomial_max_bins
         - Maximum bins for Binomial relaxation
       * - poisson_exp_sampling
         - Whether to use `exponential sampling <https://arxiv.org/abs/2405.14473>`_ for Poisson relaxation
       * - poisson_max_bins
         - Maximum bins for Poisson relaxation
       * - poisson_min_cdf
         - Required cdf within truncated region to use Poisson relaxation

+.. collapse:: Possible settings for ``[Optimizer]`` section

     .. list-table:: ``[Optimizer]``
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
       * - action_bounds
         - Dictionary of (lower, upper) bounds on each action-fluent
       * - batch_size_test
         - Batch size for evaluation
       * - batch_size_train
         - Batch size for training
       * - clip_grad
         - Clip gradients to within a given magnitude
       * - compile_non_fluent_exact
         - Whether model relaxations are skipped for non-fluent expressions
       * - cpfs_without_grad
         - A set of CPFs that do not allow gradients to flow through them
       * - line_search_kwargs
         - Arguments for optional `zoom line search <https://optax.readthedocs.io/en/latest/api/transformations.html#optax.scale_by_zoom_linesearch>`_
       * - method
         - Type of ``core.planner.JaxPlan``, specifies the policy class
       * - method_kwargs
         - kwargs to pass to policy constructor (see next two tables for options)
       * - noise_kwargs
         - Arguments for optional `gradient noise <https://optax.readthedocs.io/en/latest/api/transformations.html#optax.add_noise>`_: ``noise_grad_eta``, ``noise_grad_gamma`` and ``seed``
       * - optimizer
         - Name of optimizer from `optax <https://optax.readthedocs.io/en/latest/api/optimizers.html>`_ to use
       * - optimizer_kwargs
         - kwargs to pass to optimizer constructor, i.e. ``learning_rate``
       * - parallel_updates
         - Number of independent policies to initialize and update in parallel
       * - pgpe
         - Optional type of ``core.planner.PGPE`` for `parallel policy gradient update <https://link.springer.com/chapter/10.1007/978-3-319-09903-3_13>`_
       * - pgpe_kwargs
         - kwargs to pass to PGPE constructor (for ``GaussianPGPE`` see table below)
       * - preprocessor
         - Optional type of ``core.planner.Preprocessor`` for preprocessing fluent tensors (i.e. normalization, etc.)
       * - preprocessor_kwargs
         - kwargs to pass to preprocessor constructor
       * - print_warnings
         - Whether to print compilation warnings to console (errors will still be printed)
       * - rollout_horizon
         - Rollout horizon of the computation graph
       * - use64bit
         - Whether to use 64 bit precision
       * - use_symlog_reward
         - Whether to apply the `symlog transform <https://arxiv.org/abs/2301.04104>`_ to the returns
       * - utility
         - Optional utility function to optimize
       * - utility_kwargs
         - kwargs to pass hyper-parameters to utility

+.. collapse:: Possible settings for ``method_kwargs`` in ``[Optimizer]`` section for ``JaxStraightLinePlan``

     .. list-table:: ``method_kwargs`` in ``[Optimizer]`` for ``JaxStraightLinePlan``
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
       * - initializer
         - Type of ``jax.nn.initializers``, specifies parameter initialization
       * - initializer_kwargs
         - kwargs to pass to the initializer
       * - max_constraint_iter
         - Maximum iterations of `gradient projection <https://ipc2018-probabilistic.bitbucket.io/planner-abstracts/conformant-sogbofa-ipc18.pdf>`_ for boolean action preconditions
       * - min_action_prob
         - Minimum probability of boolean action to avoid sigmoid saturation
       * - use_new_projection
         - Whether to use new sorting gradient projection for boolean action preconditions
       * - wrap_non_bool
         - Whether to wrap non-boolean actions with nonlinearity for box constraints
       * - wrap_sigmoid
         - Whether to wrap boolean actions with sigmoid
       * - wrap_softmax
         - Whether to wrap with softmax to satisfy boolean action preconditions

+.. collapse:: Possible settings for ``method_kwargs`` in ``[Optimizer]`` section for ``JaxDeepReactivePolicy``

     .. list-table:: ``method_kwargs`` in ``[Optimizer]`` for ``JaxDeepReactivePolicy``
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
       * - activation
         - Name of activation for hidden layers, from ``jax.numpy`` or ``jax.nn``
       * - initializer
         - Type of ``haiku.initializers``, specifies parameter initialization
       * - initializer_kwargs
         - kwargs to pass to the initializer
       * - normalize
         - Whether to apply `layer norm to inputs <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_
       * - normalize_per_layer
         - Whether to apply layer norm to each input individually
       * - normalizer_kwargs
         - kwargs to pass to ``haiku.LayerNorm`` constructor for layer norm
       * - topology
         - List specifying number of neurons per hidden layer
       * - wrap_non_bool
         - Whether to wrap non-boolean actions with nonlinearity for box constraints

+.. collapse:: Possible settings for ``GaussianPGPE`` policy gradient

     .. list-table:: ``GaussianPGPE`` Policy Gradient Fallback
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
       * - batch_size
         - Number of parameters to sample per gradient descent step
       * - end_entropy_coeff
         - Ending entropy regularization coeffient
       * - init_sigma
         - Initial standard deviation
       * - max_kl_update
         - Maximum bound on kl-divergence between successive updates
       * - min_reward_scale
         - Minimum reward scaling factor if ``scale_reward = True``
       * - optimizer
         - Name of optimizer from optax to use
       * - optimizer_kwargs_mu
         - kwargs to pass to optimizer constructor for mean, i.e. ``learning_rate``
       * - optimizer_kwargs_sigma
         - kwargs to pass to optimizer constructor for std, i.e. ``learning_rate``
       * - scale_reward
         - Whether to apply reward scaling during parameter updates
       * - sigma_range
         - Clipping bounds for standard deviation
       * - start_entropy_coeff
         - Starting entropy regularization coeffient
       * - super_symmetric
         - Whether to use super-symmetric sampling for standard deviation
       * - super_symmetric_accurate
         - Whether to use the accurate formula for super symmetric sampling

+.. collapse:: Possible settings for ``[Training]`` section

     .. list-table:: ``[Training]``
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
       * - dashboard
         - Whether to display training results in a dashboard
       * - epochs
         - Maximum number of iterations of gradient descent
       * - key
         - An integer to seed the RNG with for reproducibility
       * - model_params
         - Dictionary of hyper-parameter values to pass to the model relaxation
       * - policy_hyperparams
         - Dictionary of hyper-parameter values to pass to the policy
       * - print_progress
         - Whether to print the progress bar from the planner to console
       * - print_summary
         - Whether to print summary information from the planner to console
       * - restart_epochs
         - Number of consecutive epochs without progress to restart optimizer
       * - stopping_rule
         - A stopping criterion for the optimizer, subclass of ``JaxPlannerStoppingRule``
       * - stopping_rule_kwargs
         - kwargs to pass to stopping rule constructor
       * - test_rolling_window
         - Smoothing window over which to calculate test return
       * - train_seconds
         - Maximum seconds to train for

 Boolean Actions